Super1Windcloud/tauri-nextjs-template/README.md

   - [clippy](https://github.com/rust-lang/rust-clippy) and
     [rustfmt](https://github.com/rust-lang/rustfmt) for Rust code
 - GitHub Actions to check code formatting and linting for both TypeScript and Rust
-- Enhanced UI with hidden scrollbars across the application for a cleaner look
-  - Scrollbar hiding implemented at the CSS level with comprehensive styles
-  - ScrollArea component updated to support optional scrollbar hiding
-  - Cross-browser compatibility for scrollbar hiding (webkit, Firefox, IE)

 ## Getting Started